keptn/enhancement-proposals/text/0006-shipyard-next-generation.md

 - The trigger (domain event) of a task sequence can not be set.

-*Solution:* A revision of the shipyard specification v0.1.2 addresses the above-mentioned problems and gives SREs more flexibility in declaring processes.
+*Solution:* By enhancing the Shipyard specificiation as detailed below (*target version is: v0.2.0*), the above-mentioned problems are addressed and more flexibility for declaring processes is provided.

 ## Internal details